ReneHeim/cercospoRa_compendium/README.md

 - `data/` - raw and/or example data.
 - `docs/` - puplished manuscript and supplementary information.
 - `code/` - code to reproduce the analysis and visualizations of the associated manuscript.

+# How to use?

+Download the [data](https://owncloud.gwdg.de/index.php/s/RuNNNjw3sxdNpgn) and run the provided [code](https://github.com/ReneHeim/cercospoRa_compendium/tree/main/code) in the sequence the files are named.

 # Licenses